9 Places to Explore Japan’s Gaming Culture

 From its top-notch cuisine to its scenic landscapes, there are many layers to Japan.
 But besides that, a visit to Japan is also the ultimate goal of many gamers.
 It’s the birthplace of iconic titles such as Mario, Sonic, Pokémon that have influenced the way Western culture consumes gaming media.
-If you’re looking to check off some locations from your gamer bucket list, here are the best places you need to add on your itinerary.
+If you’re looking to check off some locations from your gamer bucket list, here are some the best places you need to add on your itinerary.

 Recommended: Real-life Video Game Locations in Japan